swetank07/customer-behavior-analysis/README.md

 # 📊 Customer Behavior Analysis

-## 📝 Project Overview

-**Customer Behavior Analysis** is an end-to-end data analytics project focused on understanding customer purchasing behavior, spending patterns, product performance, discount usage, subscription behavior, customer segmentation, shipping preferences, and revenue contribution.
+> An end-to-end data analytics project focused on understanding customer purchasing behavior, spending patterns, product performance, discount usage, subscription behavior, customer segmentation, shipping preferences, and revenue contribution using **Python, SQL, and Power BI**.

+---

+## 📌 Project Overview

+Customer Behavior Analysis is an end-to-end data analytics project built to transform customer shopping transaction data into meaningful business insights.

-The project works with customer shopping transaction data and combines **Python, SQL, and Power BI** to transform raw data into meaningful business insights and an interactive analytical dashboard.
+The project combines **Python, SQL, and Power BI** to analyze customer purchases, spending behavior, product ratings, discounts, subscriptions, shipping types, customer segments, categories, gender, and age groups.

-The objective is to answer practical business questions and provide a clear view of how different customer groups, products, categories, and purchasing behaviors contribute to overall business performance.
+The analysis is driven by practical business questions and concludes with an interactive Power BI dashboard that provides a consolidated view of customer and sales performance.

 ---